 Some graduates choose to enter the job market right after graduation in such fields as business and banking, public administration, public policy, political campaign management, non-governmental organizations, non-profit organizations, aid organizations, public relations, journalism and communications, and teaching.
-Sometimes the intent is to take a breather from school and accumulate practical experience before entering a post-graduate education program or law school at a later date.
-Not infrequently, internships become avenues of employment.
+Some intend to take a breather from school and accumulate practical experience before entering a post-graduate education program or law school at a later date.
+Frequently, internships become avenues of employment.

 For majors in political science, it is worth remembering that at all levels — local, state and federal — government remains one of the country’s main employers.